rtyler/brokenco.de/_posts/2015-11-10-choose-happiness.md

 An excitable, passionate freshman, I ended up being grouped with a few sophomores in each class who couldn't construct a Java class to save their lives, let alone make a simple physics engine to bounce a ball from left to right on the screen.
-I being too young and too stupid to know any better, accepted the programming part of the project.
+I, being too young and too stupid to know any better, accepted the programming part of the project.

-I ended up doing the majority of the work in between my normal class and finals work load.
+I ended up doing the majority of the work in between my normal class and finals workload.
 Not a particularly adept programmer at this point, all of my evenings were consumed with two discrete projects, each meant for a group of four students, both being brought to completion by one frustrated, caffeine and nicotine fueled freshman.

-By the end of the week I had submitted both passably functional programs with source code, and went to pick up something to eat; the sheer amount oc Coca-Cola I had drank had left its usual acidic emptiness in my stomach.
+By the end of the week I had submitted both passably functional programs with source code, and went to pick up something to eat; the sheer amount of Coca-Cola I had drank had left its usual acidic emptiness in my stomach.